flyrok/fdsn_station_info/README.md

 ## fdsn_station_info ##

-Pull station meta data from IRIS FDSN server (default) based on
+Pull station metadata from IRIS FDSN server (default) based on
 1) a time window (required)
 2) a search radius based on a center lat/lon (required)
 3) network code (optional)